Imagine More

 How We Do It

 Since Imagine More's founding in 2012, we've worked on all kinds of projects: from branding and website UX to curriculum design and fundraising.
 Each project, though, begins the same way.
-We use a combination of ethnography (an anthropological research method); design thinking (a "human-centered" approach to problem-solving); and traditional branding/marketing/communications tools.
+We use a combination of ethnography (an anthropological research method) and design thinking (a "human-centered" approach to problem-solving) to define the challenge.

 First, we conduct in-depth research to understand the dimensions of the challenge we're facing.
 We ask a number of key questions, including (but not limited to):

-How do these different people (and groups of people) view the challenge?
+How do different people (and groups of people) involved view the challenge?

-What is the context of the challenge - geographical, social, economic, cultural?
+What is the context - geographical, social, economic, cultural?

-We use this information-gathering to paint as complete a picture as we can of the challenge.
+We use this information-gathering to paint as complete a picture as we can.
 This helps us creatively generate insights and possibilities, then work collaboratively with our clients to find and implement the most effective solution(s).

 What is Design Thinking, and How Do We Use It?